PerryGu/FreeDView_tester/README.md

 FreeDView Tester is a four-phase automated testing pipeline designed to identify visual differences between FreeDView renderer versions.
 The tool processes test sets, renders them using different FreeDView versions, and provides comprehensive comparison analysis with aggregated results ready for UI visualization.

-It was originally developed to support the needs of my team at Intel, providing an automated solution for regression testing and version comparison of the FreeDView renderer.
+### Project Inspiration
+This tool was inspired by a custom internal utility I developed for my team during my tenure as a CG Engineer at Intel.
+While the original tool served specific automated testing needs, this personal project was rebuilt entirely from scratch to create a robust, standalone automated testing and rendering pipeline.

 The system follows a modular architecture: each phase is implemented as an independent module.
 The phases communicate through file-based data exchange, keeping the workflow efficient, stable, and easy to extend.